 Population Estimates for Missouri and Across the U.S.

-We have received the first cycle of county level estimates (in March) with estimates for each year 2010 to 2012.
+We received and processed (in late March, as usual) the first cycle of county level estimates (in late March) with estimates for each year 2010 to 2016.
 These are the

 components of change estimates.